Amerant Bank, ConnectOne Bank and Primis Bank have joined a consortium of financial institutions that is planning to offer a new stablecoin.

 The three banks are now part of the USDF Consortium, a group that includes founding members New York Community Bank, Synovus Bank, NBH Bank, First Bank and Webster Bank, the organization said in a statement Wednesday.
 Investment bank Piper Sandler will offer guidance through the process as the consortium grows.

-“The increase in membership is a testament to the Consortium’s ability to provide in-depth guidance and connect banks with turn-key technology solutions as well as the transformative role that blockchain payment rails can play in financial services,” Ashley Harris, chair of the USDF Consortium, said in a statement.
+“The increase in membership is a testament to the consortium’s ability to provide in-depth guidance and connect banks with turn-key technology solutions as well as the transformative role that blockchain payment rails can play in financial services,” Ashley Harris, chairwoman of the USDF Consortium, said in the statement.

 The USDF token is minted exclusively by U.S. banks and represents a deposit at a USDF Consortium bank.
-USDF has only been minted on a test-case basis to date.
+USDF has been minted only on a test-case basis so far.

-An FDIC spokesperson told CoinDesk in January it was too soon to determine whether or not the FDIC could insure stablecoins.
+An FDIC spokesperson told CoinDesk in January it was too soon to determine whether the FDIC could insure stablecoins.

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is an award-winning media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 In November 2023, CoinDesk was acquired by Bullish group, owner of Bullish, a regulated, institutional digital assets exchange.
 Bullish group is majority owned by Block.one; both groups have interests in a variety of blockchain and digital asset businesses and significant holdings of digital assets, including bitcoin.
 CoinDesk operates as an independent subsidiary, and an editorial committee, chaired by a former editor-in-chief of The Wall Street Journal, is being formed to support journalistic integrity.